Camping Guide to Ocala National Forest

 The recreation area is gated and has 42 sites for tents or recreational vehicles, but no hookups.
 Each site has a picnic table, fire ring and grill.
 Potable water and a dump station are available, as are restrooms with showers and firewood.

+Campsites are spacious and shaded in an oak hammock with many facing the lake where they can catch a breeze.
 Loop A is closer to the beach and has more lakefront sites (I especially liked 10, 13 and 15), while Loop B sites 24-42 enjoy relief is a picturesque hammock of live oak.

 Clearwater Lake Campground, 24511 Co Rd 42, Paisley, FL 32767.
-Phone: (352) 669-0078 Campground Fee: $34/night plus tax (2023 rates).
+Phone: (352) 669-0078 Campground Fee: $37/night plus tax (2025 rates).
 No hookups.
 Pets: Only in campground.
 Reservations: Book online at Reservations.gov or by calling 1-877-444-6777 up to 6 months in advance.
 Maximum stay 14 nights.
 This campground has first-come, first-served sites.

 Directions to Clearwater Lake: From the junction of SR 42 and SR 19 in Altoona, drive 6.4 miles east on SR 42 towards Paisley.
 The entrance to the Clearwater Lake Recreation Area is on your left.